-Our website has a complete set of instructions as well as a range of tools and calculators to help you to complete your income tax return.
-At the back of this guide you will find details about our other online services, and how you can contact us.
+There is a complete set of instructions and a range of tools and calculators at ato.gov.au

+At the back of this guide are details about our other online services, and how you can contact us.

-Be assured that if you do your best to complete your tax return correctly, whether through e-tax or on paper, you will not be subject to any penalties if you get things wrong.
+If you do your best to complete your tax return correctly, whether through myTax, e-tax or on paper, you will not be subject to any penalties if you get things wrong.
 All you need to do is take reasonable steps to ensure that the information you provide is as complete and accurate as possible.